 Exhibition/Project Proposals (one-page research/project proposal, brief bio(s), max five images) to: Project Director, Pam Patterson email@example.com.

-113Research is sponsored by Faculty of Art & Office of Research & Innovation, OCADU.
+113Research is sponsored by the Faculty of Art, Office of Research & Innovation, and the Office of Diversity, Equity, and Sustainably Initiatives, OCADU.